 15.1.1 Part-time employees shall accrue sick leave on a prorated basis based on hours in paid status.

-15.2 Sick leave shall not be considered as a right which an employee may use at their discretionis not a discretionary leave like vacation and shall be allowed only in case of actual sickness or disability.
+15.2 Sick leave is not a discretionary leave like vacation and shall be allowed only in case of actual sickness or disability.